Coastal Erosion Management Plan

 At each stormwater outlet some erosion mitigation works will be done as well as improvements to the stormwater outlets.

-The works will be staggered over 12 weeks and will be completed late June (weather permitting).
+The works will be staggered over 12 weeks and will be completed July (weather permitting).

 Please note that asbestos containing material has been identified as a potential hazard in the area and will be safely managed throughout the works.